Looking for something? Search Away?

 4. Thatched Roofing – For the Tropical Vibes

-Yearning for a tropical getaway but stuck at home?
+Yearning for a tropical getaway but are stuck at home?
 Bring the tropics to your backyard with a thatched roof verandah.
 Made from straw or reed, a thatched roof can instantly transport you to a beach resort.
 Plus, it’s eco-friendly and offers brilliant insulation.
 However, do keep in mind that thatched roofs require a bit more maintenance to keep them looking shipshape.

 Pros: Tropical aesthetic, eco-friendly, good insulation.